samdejong86/CAEN-v1730-DAQ/README.md

 		A root script for drawing waveforms
 	drivers/CAEN\_driver\_install.sh
 		A script for installing the CAEN libraries.
-The tar files containing the libraries must be located in the same directory as this script
+The tar files containing the libraries must be located in the same directory as this script img/*
+		Images used in the tutorial section of this document

 ## Acknowledgements